Getting Started with Cortex Agent Evaluations

 What is Cortex Agent Evaluations?

 Cortex Agent Evaluations is a feature within Snowflake Cortex that enables you to systematically measure and improve your AI agents.
-It provides:
+It provides built-in metrics and support for custom metrics:

 - Answer Correctness: Assesses the quality and accuracy of the agent's final response